sankamuk/controlmagentutils/README.md

 ## 3. Limitation and upgrade

+Few of the limitations to keep in mind:

-Current design of the tool doesnot support non Unix agent upgrade.
+- Module Current design of the tool doesnot support non Unix agent upgrade.
 Thus currently tool doesnot support Windows agent upgrade.

+- Control Module supported currently are SAP, Advance File Transfer, Informatica, Hadoop.
+In case new modules are required to be supported the the tool needs few modification.
+In case Module present in Agent not regognised the tool keeps the module untouched and reports the same.

-In future may be additional component can handle this limitation.
+In future may be additional component can handle few of the above limitations but not at this current version.

 ## 4. Support and managebility